MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contourobjects.md

 The `SoCSOIsoEditor` and `SoCSOLiveWireEditor` are special, because they are using an algorithm to detect edges themselves.

 * The `SoCSOIsoEditor` generates iso-contours interactively.
-* The `SoCSOLiveWireEditor` renders and semi-interactively generated CSOs based on the LiveWire algorithm.
+* The `SoCSOLiveWireEditor` renders and semi-interactively generates CSOs based on the LiveWire algorithm.
 {{</alert>}}

 ### CSO Lists and CSO Groups

 All created CSOs are stored in CSO lists, which can be saved and loaded on demand.
-The lists can not only store the coordinates of the CSOs but also additional information in form of name-value pairs (using specialized modules or python scripting).
+The lists can not only store the coordinates of the CSOs, but also additional information in the form of name-value pairs (using specialized modules or Python scripting).

 ![Basic CSO Network](/images/tutorials/dataobjects/contours/BasicCSONetwork.png "Basic CSO Network")